Reduce Food Waste in Your Home

 Before you leave home to shop:

-• Plan menus.
+• Plan menus

-• Check your calendar to see what meals you’ll actually need & have time to cook.
+• Check your calendar to see what meals you’ll actually need & have time to cook

-• Know what you have on hand, so you won’t buy duplicates.
+• Know what you have on hand, so you won’t buy duplicates

-• Check for leftovers you can repurpose.
+• Check for leftovers you can repurpose

-• Make a list.
+• Make a list

 At the store:

-• Don’t shop when you are hungry.
+• Don’t shop when you are hungry

-• Bring your list (and reusable bags).shopping_list
+• Stick to your list

 • Beware of Buy one, Get one free–It’s not a bargain if you waste some of it.